|

 245. Forget about internal muffling for your

 snare drum or tom toms.
-It's an old idea that's been proven
+That muffling technique has been

-substandard.
-Explore the many external methods including zero
+proven substandard.
+Explore the many external drum dampening

-rings, duct tape, napkins and drum dampening attachments.
+methods including zero rings, duct tape, napkins and drum dampening

 246. Remember to "Make Music" when